Bush (Canadian band)

+History

 Bush consisted of ex-Mandala bandmates Domenic Troiano (vocals, guitar), Roy Kenner (vocals), Hugh Sullivan (organ), Pentti Glan (drums), and Prakash John (vocals, bass).
 The group released a single eponymous album in 1970, on the RCA label in Canada and Dunhill in the US, and toured with label mates Steppenwolf and Three Dog Night.
 Three Dog Night released one of their songs, "I Can Hear You Calling" as the B-side of their successful single "Joy to the World".
-The song, co-written by Troiano, Kenner, Glan and Sullivan, also appeared on Three Dog Night's Naturally album.
-Bush was short-lived as a band, but its jazz-influenced rock influenced many musicians.
+The song also appeared on Three Dog Night's Naturally album.
+Bush was short-lived as a band, but its jazz-influenced rock was influential in Canada.

-Name dispute

-Bush became newsworthy again in 1995, as the result of an intellectual property dispute with the British alternative band Bush.
-As Troiano still owned the rights to that name, the British band was forced to release their albums in Canada as "Bush X".
-In late April 1997, Troiano and Gavin Rossdale reached an agreement under which Rossdale's band was permitted to use the name Bush without the letter X, in exchange for donating $20,000 each to the Starlight Foundation and the Canadian Music Therapy Fund.
+Bush became newsworthy again in 1995, as the result of an intellectual property dispute with the British rock band Bush.
+As Troiano still owned the rights to that name, the British band was forced to release their albums in Canada under the name "Bushx".
+In 1997, Troiano offered a deal in which the British band was allowed to use simply "Bush" in return for donations to the Starlight Foundation and the Canadian Music Therapy Fund.

 Subsequent careers

 All of the band members continued in music after the breakup of Bush.
 Kenner and Troiano joined The James Gang, following the departure of Joe Walsh.
 They performed together on the albums Passin' Thru and Straight Shooter, after which Troiano left to join The Guess Who.
-Kenner stayed with The James Gang, then with lead guitarist Tommy Bolin, for two further albums, Bang and Miami.
+Kenner stayed with The James Gang, which continued with lead guitarist Tommy Bolin for two further albums, Bang and Miami.
 John and Glan became session musicians, who also toured with Alice Cooper and Lou Reed.
-Troiano later developed a successful solo career, which also included Kenner at various times.
-John later fronted a Toronto-based rhythm and blues band, The Lincolns, which continues to play today.
-In 2005, Domenic Troiano died at age of 59, of prostate cancer.
+Troiano later maintained a solo career, which also included Kenner at various times.
+John later fronted the long-running Toronto-based rhythm and blues band, The Lincolns.
+In 2005, Domenic Troiano died aged 59, of prostate cancer.